TL;DR: Scrum Master Duties, Serving a Single Team

 Question: How many people are on your scrum team?

 Two-thirds of the respondents work on a scrum team of at least seven team members.
-Small scrum teams of four to five people make up less than 20% within the sample.
+Small scrum teams of four to five people make up less than 20% of the sample.

 The vast majority of the respondents are members of scrum teams with a two-week sprint.
 (81 percent.)